d0ugal/tripleo-util/README.md

 # TripleO Utils

-Some TripleO dev tools, you shouldn't use this unless you plan on debugging it yourself.
+Some TripleO dev tools, you shouldn't use this unless you are called Dougal.

 ## Host